Spinal Traction Devices for Back Pain: Home Relief Guide

 • Track your progress: Keep a simple log of pain levels before and after sessions to identify patterns and optimal settings

-Medical Conditions That Preclude Traction
+Medical Conditions That Rule Out Traction

 Warning Signs to Stop Treatment

-Discontinue traction immediately if you experience sharp, shooting pain during treatment, significant increase in symptoms after sessions, or new neurological symptoms like numbness, weakness, or loss of bladder control.
+Stop traction immediately if you experience sharp, shooting pain during treatment, significant increase in symptoms after sessions, or new neurological symptoms like numbness, weakness, or loss of bladder control.
 These signs may indicate that your condition requires immediate professional attention.

 Less urgent but still important warning signs include persistent headaches after treatment, dizziness, or muscle spasms that worsen rather than improve with continued use.
 These symptoms suggest that your current approach needs modification or professional guidance.